Cordyline obtecta: Threats

 On Norfolk Island many populations of C. obtecta are threatened outside the national park, and it is listed as 'vulnerable' under the Australian Environment Protection and Biodiversity Conservation Act 1999 The New Zealand Plant Conservation Network lists the plant as 'At Risk/Range Restricted'.
 It also occasionally hybridises in New Zealand with C. australis, the characteristics of the resultant plants being intermediate to those of the parents.

 Cultivation

 C. obtecta is an attractive small tree which tolerates full sun but prefers shade when young.
 It is intolerant of wet conditions and is likely to be sensitive to frost.
-There are at least two commercially available cultivars which are becoming popular for street planting and for home gardens.
+There are at least three commercially available cultivars, which are becoming popular for street planting and for home gardens.
 'Green Goddess' (probably of Three Kings origin) has slightly glaucous, matte-surfaced leaves and stiffly upright fruit panicles.
 'Emerald Goddess' (probably from Norfolk Island) has glossy grass-green leaves and lax panicles.
+'Superstar Albatross' has glossy, dark red leaves.